angular-klingon/klingon/readme.md

 ### How to run locally (wip)

+1. [Install electron](https://github.com/electron/electron) if is hasn't been done already.
 1. Run the server `npm run start:server`
 2. Run the application `npm run start:app`